Articles in Famous Felines are written by

 Questions began to be asked in Peta's defence, asking whether it was right that a department responsible for animal welfare legislation should itself be keeping a pedigree cat under less-than-ideal conditions.
 It was suggested that an area of grass could be planted in the building's inner quadrangle for Peta's use; but the need for it was forestalled when it was announced that the Home Office would be moving its location to Queen Anne's Gate.
 The new buildings were reckoned to be rodent-free and there would be no need for a cat to be kept at all.

-Note: the best-known cat in the British corridors of power was, of course, Humphrey of Downing Street: read his story which
+The best-known cat in the British corridors of power was, of course, Humphrey of Downing Street.

 or drop in at our Facebook page

 Fans of Felines

 or visit the Purr 'n' Fur home page

 'Catline' divider bar courtesy of CatStuff Graphics

 Our featured feline at the head of the page is Simon of HMS Amethyst.